 Various anaesthetic techniques are possible.
 The operation usually takes one to two hours.
-Your surgeon will make a vertical cut on the centre of your lower back.
+Your surgeon will make a cut on the centre of the back of your neck.
 They will part the muscles to get to your spine.

-Your surgeon will remove enough bone and ligament tissue to open up the narrowed part of the canal, giving the nerves and blood vessels more room.
+Your surgeon will remove enough bone and ligament tissue to open up the narrowed part of the canal, giving the spinal cord and blood vessels more room.